youtube/cobalt/cobalt/doc/web_debugging.md

 ## Tips

-*   Don't open Cobalt's console overlay before attaching the remote DevTools as that can cause the latter not to work.

 *   You can make Cobalt reload the current page by pressing F5 in the Cobalt window, or ctrl-R in the remote DevTools.
 This may be useful for debugging startup code in the web app.
 It may also help in case some source file is